linleyh/liberation-circuit/README.md

 # liberation-circuit

-version: beta
+version: 1.0

-This the beta version of Liberation Circuit, an RTS/programming game.
+This the release version of Liberation Circuit, an RTS/programming game.

 To play the prebuilt binaries, run LibCirc.exe.